Ginger-Science/eliza-minter/README.md

-# NFT Minter
+# Solana NFT Minter

+This repo is for developing and building nft minting capabilities using the Solana plugin-nft-generation.

+Hacking happens here.

 Forked from: Eliza NASA plugin.
+Nader does a great job of showing how to customize an agent and build a plugin to retrieve API data and tweet.

 Great video: https://www.youtube.com/watch?v=25FxjscBHuo